 I wrote a letter to my friend post-gig recounting the experience (this being pre-internet, though, I have no copy of the letter, only a vague remembrance of the time and excruciating care that went into composing it…)

 That was the first show I ever saw that totally blew my mind.
 The room was on fire and the band was pure, transcendent rock n’roll.
 Seeing Belly inspire as much emotion, togetherness and magic made me feel such gatherings were one of the precious things life had to offer.
-I left the show transformed; the experience changed my life.
+Anything felt possible after watching Belly play.
+I left the Astoria transformed.
+The show changed my life.